theclubfoot/GC-FOOD-SITE/README.md

 - **User Accounts:** Create an account to save your favorite burger combinations and track your order history.
 - **Secure Transactions:** Enjoy peace of mind with secure and encrypted online transactions.
 - **Order Tracking:** Keep tabs on your order with real-time tracking, so you know exactly when your delicious burger will arrive.
-- **Responsive Design:** Access Burger Express from any device – desktop, tablet, or mobile – for a consistent and enjoyable experience.
+- **Responsive Design:** Access Golden Crust Burgers from any device – desktop, tablet, or mobile – for a consistent and enjoyable experience.

 ## Collaborators